loomio/loomio-docs/user_manual/src/groups/membership/index.md

 # Managing members
 _How to invite people and manage memberships._

-## Inviting people
+## Invite people

-To add members to your group…

-First, visit your group page and click the **Members** tab to access member management
+Go to your group page and click the **Members** tab to access member management

-Second, click one of two options
+Click one of two options

 1. **Invite**: If you have their email addresses, you can send invitations to each member of your group.
 2. **Share**: Or you can share the **Reusable invitation link** via email or however your team communicates.

 <iframe width="100%" height="380px" src="https://www.youtube-nocookie.com/embed/RGv0Yq6sv8g?rel=0" frameborder="0" allowfullscreen></iframe>

 ### Invite people to Closed groups

-If your group's privacy is **closed** then you can additionally invite people by sharing your `loomio.org/handle`.
+If your group's privacy is **closed** then you can invite people by sharing your `loomio.org/handle`.
 When people arrive at your group page, they will see the title, the description, and a button **Join group** to request membership.
-They become a group member when their request is approved.
+As administrator of the group, you will receive an email where you can approve the request.

-> Reminder: Closed groups are basically private, but – unlike Secret groups – disclose their Group Name and Group Description publicly.
+> Reminder: Closed groups disclose their Group Name, Group Description with links and file attachments publicly.

+Follow up on people who don't make it into the group and give them a nudge.

+If people join but don't begin to participate right away, you might like to welcome them to the group with an @mention, for example:

+> “Welcome to the group @Jane, it's great to have you here!
+Please tell us something about your work and interests.”

-### Invite people to subgroups
+### Invite people to Subgroups

 You will follow the same process as above.

-You can invite people to an organization, or parent group, and one or more subgroups simultaneously when you invite them with the **Invite people** button.
+You can invite people to a 'parent' group, and one or more subgroups simultaneously when you invite them with the **Invite people** button.
 Tick the boxes next to the subgroups you want them to immediately be a part of when they join the group.
 See it demonstrated in the video clip [just above](#inviting-people).

 ### Getting people on board